Is Your Windows 11 Running Slow? Fix It with These 3 Simple Settings

 Is your Windows 11 PC getting slower every day?

 It might not be your imagination.
-Some default settings in Windows 11 can silently reduce your system performance over time.
+As you install more apps and updates, some default Windows 11 settings can quietly eat up your CPU, memory, and disk performance over time.

 1. Disable Unnecessary Startup Apps